Maybe Happy Ending: Film adaptation

-A film adaptation, titled My Favorite Love Story in English, premiered in 2023 at the Jecheon International Music Film Festival.
+A Korean-language film adaptation, titled ^어쩌면 해피엔딩 (My Favorite Love Story), premiered in 2023 at the Jecheon International Music Film Festival, directed by Lee Won-hoi.
+The screenplay was by Hwang Ho-gil and Lee Won-hoi, and the scoring, other than the songs from the musical, was by Jeon Se-jin.
 The film stars 2018 Seoul stage leads Shin Joo-hyup as Oliver and Kang Hye-in as Claire.
 Park and Aronson were not involved in the adaptation.
-The film received a limited release in Korea at Megabox theaters beginning on 2 October 2025.
+Produced by Hidden Sequence and distributed by Ascendio Entertainment, KinoFilm, Roadshow Plus and Special Movie City, the film received a limited release in Korea at Megabox theaters beginning on 2 October 2025.